UBC-STAT/stat-450/docs/syllabus-page.md

 ### Course Objective
 To train students to apply their statistical knowledge to applied research problems, to develop skills of working with non-statisticians either as a consultant or as a collaborator, and to communicate effectively, both orally and in writing, with statisticians and non-statisticians.

-Most course activities will be organized around a series of case studies based on recent and current applied research problems from different subject-areas.
+Most course activities will be organized around a series of case studies based on recent and current applied research problems from different subject areas.
 Students will participate in:

 - formulation of statistical approaches to these applied research problems,
 - written and oral presentations of proposed statistical approaches,